 - Weather cancellations: We work rain or shine.
 It is your decision to volunteer in the fields or not.
 If you decide it is too wet, too cold, too hot, etc, then that is your choice.
 In the event that we cancel a work day, you will be notified via email that morning.
 For questions about cancellations, please email [email protected].

 *Instruction will be provided on what to do on any particular session.
 A unique educational component will be always be part of this community farming activity.
 Any minor volunteers must be in High School or accompanied by an adult.

 JOIN A ‘HIVE”

 Help us raise funds for Newhall Fields Community Farm!
-Let us know if you would like to add to this honey makin’ hive.
-Join the Hive!
+Calling all grant writers, seasoned fundraisers, strategic planners, community connectors, and the like.
+We need your help – let us know how you would like to add to this honey makin’ hive.

 Help plan and teach curriculum to elementary age children.
 Come up with creative and inspiring ways to engage our community in their neighborhood and on the farm.
 Our focus is school field trips, designing curriculum, teaching programs, creating a safe learning environment, reaching new participants and so on.